The Washington Semester

 Applications are due on March 31 and will be considered on a first-come basis.
 Early applications are strongly encouraged as the number of seats is limited.
 To be eligible for the program, students must have a minimum of 9 credits completed (with a grade) at the start of the fall semester, be in good standing with no blocks on their student record and hold a minimum 3.5 cumulative GPA.

-Application for Fall 2023 Washington Semester is currently open.
+Application for Fall 2024 Washington Semester will open in early 2024.

 - All qualifying applicants will be asked to interview with the Washington Semester faculty followed by a meeting with a member of the Marxe Dean’s Office to ensure they understand the administrative requirements for Marxe Study Away programs.